whiteroses/rust-notes/index.md

 	}

-* 4 spaces to indent instead of tab.
+* 4 spaces to indent, not tabs.
 * `!` is macro, e.g. `println!()`